Legal Alignment for Safe and Ethical AI: Open questions

 \textbf{What interventions can support AI systems obeying both the letter and spirit of the law?} [4] AI systems might learn to comply with the formal expression of legal rules but ignore or violate their underlying purpose \citep{skalse2022defining}.
 A failure to act in accordance with background norms, practices, and conventions could be harmful and undermine the prosocial rationale for legal alignment.
 One approach to resolving this issue involves designing AI systems not only to comply with the substantive content of law \citep{okeefe2025law}, but to engage in accepted modes of legal reasoning \citep{caputo2025alignment} or possibly adopt an ``internal point of view'' \citep{hart2012concept, shapiro2006what} whereby AI systems ``accept'' law as a practical standard to govern their actions, rather than simply seek to avoid legal sanctions \citep{austin1832, holmes1897path}.
 This deeper engagement with law, which could be premised on recognizing the legitimacy of legal institutions and procedures \citep{tyler2006people}, will be critical to ensuring AI systems do not creatively skirt or abuse legal rules \citep{schneier2021coming}, [4] or exploit ``legal zero-days,'' that is, previously undiscovered vulnerabilities in legal frameworks \citep{sadler2025legal}.
 This approach also finds support in codes of conduct that, for example, prohibit lawyers from making frivolous or abusive claims \citep{ABA2020} and preclude judges from expounding absurd statutory interpretations \citep{unitedstates1868kirby}.
 Meta-rules like these could potentially be adapted to support the legal alignment of AI systems, guiding them to respect both the spirit and letter of the law.
+One of the main bottlenecks to developing such approaches is the legal reasoning capabilities of AI systems (see \Cref{sec:context}).
+Despite recent improvements \citep{zheng2025reasoning,han2025courtreasoner,posner2026}, the limitations of current AI systems' legal reasoning capabilities \citep{doyle2025if,pruss2025against, purushothama-etal-2025-ready} will need to be overcome in order to design AI systems that understand and comply not only with the law's formal expression but also its underlying purpose.